RowanAllan11/AMRsplitter/README.md

 # Data used for pipeline testing:
 In this project, we benchmarked 31 Salmonella enterica samples which contained integrated plasmids and SGIs contributing to chromosomal resistance.

-The full list of these samples including their "CP" accession and run accession are included here.
-These genomes were collected from the bioproject "" which is available on ENA and were collected from this paper:
+These genomes were sourced from the bioproject PRJNA292661 and were annotated by:
 Li, Cong et al. “Long-Read Sequencing Reveals Evolution and Acquisition of Antimicrobial Resistance and Virulence Genes in Salmonella enterica.”
 Frontiers in microbiology vol. 12 777817.
 19 Nov.
 2021, doi:10.3389/fmicb.2021.777817